-Divisional Vice Presidents review budget requests and communicate adjustments to unit heads as needed.
-Upon their review, completed budget requests are submitted to the College Budget Director, who conducts an additional review and, if necessary, adjusts the allocations to reconcile with projected financial plan revenue and expenses.
+Divisional vice presidents review budget requests and communicate adjustments to unit heads as needed.
+Upon their review, completed budget requests are submitted to the College budget director, who conducts an additional review and, if necessary, adjusts the allocations to reconcile with projected financial plan revenue and expenses.

-The college's Executive Director of Finance and Business and the Vice President for Administration and Finance conduct a tertiary review the proposed financial plan within the context of actual enrollment, tuition revenues collected, and spending patterns to determine if modifications to the financial plan should be recommended to the President and the Cabinet.
+The College's executive director of Finance and Business and the vice president for Administration and Finance review the proposed financial plan within the context of actual enrollment, tuition revenues collected, and spending patterns to determine if modifications to the financial plan should be recommended to the president and the Cabinet.